flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 ![](assets/beethoven_sonata_caplin.png)

+The beginning of the Chopin's nocturne is from a larger structure of the form **compound period**, which is far more complex than sentence.

 I will not go deep into the subject of musical forms here.
 I highly recommend William Caplin's excellent textbook[^2] on this topic.
+My key point is that musical materials should be combined according to musical forms to generate meaningful music.

 ## Summary of the Theoretical Foundation